-This Registration Statement is being filed by the Registrant relating to an additional 1,205,199 shares of our common stock which may be offered and sold pursuant to our 2010 Plan.
+This Registration Statement is being filed by the Registrant relating to 5,000,000 shares of our common stock which may be offered and sold pursuant to our 2018 Plan and 250,000 shares of our common stock which may be offered and sold pursuant to our Employee Stock Purchase Plan.

 This Registration Statement includes, pursuant to General Instruction E to Form S-8 and Rule 429 of the Securities Act, a re-offer prospectus in Part I (the "Reoffer Prospectus").
-The Reoffer Prospectus may be utilized for reofferings and resales by certain executive officers and directors listed in the Reoffer Prospectus who may be deemed "affiliates" of the Company on a continuous or a delayed basis in the future of up to 1,908,400 shares of Common Stock.
+The Reoffer Prospectus may be utilized for reofferings and resales by certain executive officers and directors listed in the Reoffer Prospectus who may be deemed "affiliates" of the Company on a continuous or a delayed basis in the future of up to 6,742,119 shares of Common Stock.
 These shares constitute "control securities" or "restricted securities" which have been issued prior to or issuable after the filing of this Registration Statement.
 The Reoffer Prospectus does not contain all of the information included in the Registration Statement, certain items of which are contained in schedules and exhibits to the Registration Statement, as permitted by the rules and regulations of the SEC.
-Statements contained in this Reoffer Prospectus as to the contents of any agreement, instrument or other document referred to are not necessarily complete.
-With respect to each such statement shall be deemed qualified in its entirety by this reference.
+Statements contained in this Reoffer Prospectus as to the contents of Statement, we refer you to the exhibit for a more complete description of the matter involved, and each such statement shall be deemed qualified in its reference.